asyncgui/asyncgui/README.md

 ...is a minimalistic async library that:

-- does not provide features involving system calls, such as I/O, time retrieval, thread suspension, or thread spawning.
+- does not provide features involving system calls, such as I/O.
 - has no external dependencies when using Python 3.11 or later.
 - does not own a main loop, but is designed to integrate with an existing one.
 - avoids global state.